 Species: The grey seal (Halichoerus grypus) is a large seal from the Phocidae family.
-Distribution: Two separate subspecies, one in the Baltic Sea, the other one in the North

-Atlantic found along Europe's coastline from Russia to France, around larger prey such as harbour porpoises and harbour seals.
+Distribution: Two separate subspecies, one in the Baltic Sea, the other one in the North Atlantic found along Europe's coastline from Russia to France, around Iceland and from Newfoundland to Massachusetts.
+Food: Mainly various fishes, but also lobsters, octopuses and occasionally much larger prey such as harbour porpoises and harbour seals.
+Conservation status: Least concern.